 If your family is eligible for the Child Care Subsidy (CCS), then the government pays this money straight to your child care provider to reduce the fees you personally have to pay.

-The outstanding amount is called the ‘gap fee’ or ‘out-of-pocket fee’, and although you’re usually obliged to pay this co-contribution fee under Family Assistance Law if you receive the CCS, the gap fee waiver provision enables your service to give you fee relief if they’re advised or directed to close by a local authority because of COVID.
+The outstanding amount is called the ‘gap fee’ or ‘out-of-pocket fee’, and although you’re usually obliged to pay this co-contribution fee under Family Assistance Law if you receive the CCS, the COVID-19 gap fee waiver provision means your service can decide to give you fee relief if your child cannot attend care because:

 What other COVID-related child care assistance may be available?